The Fallopian (Uterine) Tubes

 They lie in the upper border of the broad ligament, extending laterally from the uterus, opening into the abdominal cavity, near the ovaries.

-This article will look at the function, parts, vasculature and innervation of the fallopian tubes, as well as any clinical relevance.
+This article will look at the anatomy of the fallopian tubes – their structure, blood supply and clinical correlations.

 Functions